karesansui/karesansui/README.md

 Acknowledgements
 ----------------
-We want to thank so much the contributers of these projects: Python, libvirt, webpy, flup, psycopg2, tightvncviewer, jquery, jquery.form.js, jquery-tablesort, jquery-plugin-autocomplete, jCarousel, ajax-upload.
+We want to thank so much the contributors of these projects: Python, libvirt, webpy, flup, psycopg2, tightvncviewer, jquery, jquery.form.js, jquery-tablesort, jquery-plugin-autocomplete, jCarousel, ajax-upload.

 Contact Info
 ------------